StorageB/custom-command-toggle/README.md

 ## Features:

+- Assign custom button names and icons in the extension preferences.
 - Run terminal commands and launch custom scripts using quick toggle buttons.
-- Easily change the button name and icon in the extension preferences.
 - Enter separate commands to run when the button is switched on and when it is switched off.
-- Specify the state of the buttons at startup (on, off, or remember the last state it was in)
+- Run a command at startup to determine the button's initial state based on the command output, or manually specify whether the button starts as on, off, or in its last known state.
 - Run associated command at startup to sync button state if required.
+- Option to toggle the button only if the command executes successfully and returns exit code 0 (for use with sudo commands using `pkexec sudo` where the command could be canceled or incorrect password entered).
 - Customize toggle button behavior to toggle or be in an always on or off state.
 - Assign keyboard shortcuts to quick toggle buttons.
 - Create up to 6 custom buttons.